bhargobdeka/RAG-chatbot-Speckly/README.md

 2. Navigate to the project directory: `cd RAG-chatbot-Speckly`
 3. Install the required dependencies: `pip install -r requirements.txt`
 4. Start the server: `python app/server.py`
-5. Access the chatbot interface with Langchain's playground at the provided URL.
+5. Run the streamlit app: `streamlit run app/client.py`
+6. Type your question in the space provided to get a response.

 ### Contributing